ja2375/FluTube/README.md

 This plugin uses an in-built API so the official YT API is not used here and therefore you don't need any API keys.

 This plugin also uses the great plugin [Chewie](https://github.com/brianegan/chewie) to provide a nice material or cupertino video player.
 And please note this plugin is NOT a replacement for Chewie.
 Chewie is a great plugin and here we are just using it.
-I have updated Chewie with some of the pull requests it had on the original repo as well.

 Huge thank you to [@brianegan](https://github.com/brianegan) for developing Chewie.